Taiwan pilot hailed a hero for pulling plane clear of buildings

 Lin from Taiwan's CAA said the aircraft last underwent maintenance on Jan.
 26.

 The plane was powered by two Pratt & Whitney PW127M engines.
-Pratt & Whitney is part of United Technologies (UTX.N).
+Pratt & Whitney is part of United Technologies.

 The last communication from one of the pilots was "Mayday engine flameout", according to an air traffic control recording on liveatc.net.